North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - December 16

 North Carolina vs. Kentucky Betting Trends

-- North Carolina has compiled a 4-4-0 ATS record so far this year.
+- North Carolina has covered four times in eight matchups with a spread this season.

-- Tar Heels games have hit the over five out of eight times this season.
+- The Tar Heels and their opponents have combined to hit the over five out of eight times this season.

-- Kentucky has won five games against the spread this year, while failing to cover four times.

-- In the Wildcats' nine chances this year, the combined scoring has gone over the point total six times.
+- So far this season, six out of the Wildcats' nine games with an over/under have gone over the point total.

 North Carolina Futures Odds